Expert Advisor (EA)

 - Running an EA typically requires a Virtual Private Server (VPS) to ensure 24/7 uptime and low latency.

-- Entry Logic: The specific conditions (indicators, price action, time) that trigger a new trade.
+- Entry Logic: The specific conditions (indicators, price action, or time of day) that trigger a new trade.
+This is the "brain" of the EA that identifies opportunities.

 Real-World Example: The "Moving Average Crossover" Bot

-A trader programs a simple Trend Following EA to trade EUR/USD on the 1-hour chart.
+A trader programs a simple Trend Following EA to trade EUR/USD on the 1-hour chart to catch medium-term price swings.

 |---|---|---|